AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 The challenge of this project comes in knowing how to render data via Google Maps and obtaining user inputs (coordinates) for it.
 Vanilla JavsScript is extensively used to support the interaction with Google Maps.

-This project is mobile responsive.
+This project is mobile responsive with the help of Bootstrap.

 ## Code Contributions For Significant Files (What I Did)